Who Is Uketsu?

 Plot Summary

-On May 19, 2014, Shuhei Sasaki, a 21-year-old college student, investigates a defunct blog recommended by Kurihara, a junior in his Paranormal Club.
-The blog, titled “Oh No, Not Raku!”, was written by a man using the pseudonym “Raku.”
-Its subject: his life with his wife Yuki, a former professional illustrator six years his senior.
-The posts begin in October 2008, cheerful and domestic, covering their daily life and Yuki’s pregnancy.
+On May 19, 2014, Shuhei Sasaki investigates a defunct blog.
+He is a 21-year-old college student.
+Kurihara, a junior in his Paranormal Club, recommended the blog.
+It is titled "Oh No, Not Raku!", and a man using the pseudonym "Raku" wrote it.
+Its subject is his life with his wife Yuki, a former professional illustrator six years his senior.
+The posts begin in October 2008, cheerful and domestic, covering their daily life and Yuki's pregnancy.

 The final post, dated November 28, 2012, appears after a three-year silence in the archive.
-Addressed “To the one I love most,” the post says Raku has finally decoded “the secret of those three drawings,” that he cannot forgive his wife’s “sin,” and that he still loves her.
+It is addressed "To the one I love most."
+Raku says he has finally decoded "the secret of those three drawings."
+He cannot forgive his wife's "sin," and he still loves her.
 Then nothing.

-Stacking drawings 4 and 5 yields a second image: a man and a young boy walking away together, hand in hand.
+Stacking drawings 4 and 5 yields a second image.
+A man and a young boy walk away together, hand in hand.
 Yuki drew a future she would not be alive to see.

 Literary Analysis

-Uketsu deploys an epistolary format here: the entire chapter is mediated through the text of an old blog.
+Uketsu deploys an epistolary format here, so the text of an old blog mediates the entire chapter.
 This is the most technically restrained chapter in the book, and the most effective for it.
 The horror is assembled from mundane domestic posts.
-The reader and Sasaki are doing the same thing at the same time, reading forward through ordinary life and feeling the wrongness accumulate.
+The reader and Sasaki do the same work at the same time.
+Both read forward through ordinary life and feel the wrongness accumulate.

 Kurihara functions as the Holmesian catalyst.
 He is not a lead character.
-He is the engine of deduction that forces Sasaki past passive reading into active forensic analysis.
-The composite drawing introduces a structural metaphor that governs the entire novel: reality changes entirely depending on how you layer the information.
-Every chapter in this book is a “drawing” that means something different when stacked against the others.
+He is the engine of deduction that pushes Sasaki from passive reading into active forensic analysis.
+The composite drawing introduces a structural metaphor that governs the entire novel.
+Reality changes entirely with the way you layer the information.
+Every chapter in this book is a "drawing" that means something different when stacked against the others.

 Connective Tissue

 The missing cake slice establishes that a hidden third person was living with Raku and Yuki.
-That person is Naomi, Raku’s mother, whose presence in the household is kept entirely offscreen until the Final Chapter.
-The warning Raku received (about not posting personal photos online) came from someone other than Yuki, another trace of Naomi’s invisible influence.
+That person is Naomi, Raku's mother.
+Her presence in the household stays entirely offscreen until the Final Chapter.
+Raku received a warning about posting personal photos online.
+It came from someone other than Yuki, which is another trace of Naomi's invisible influence.

-Yuki’s excessive thirst is a forensic plant.
-In the Final Chapter, we learn Naomi was replacing Yuki’s prenatal iron supplements with 15 grams of pure salt daily, inducing the hypertension that would kill her on the delivery table.
+Yuki's excessive thirst is a forensic plant.
+In the Final Chapter, we learn that Naomi replaced Yuki's prenatal iron supplements with 15 grams of pure salt daily.
+That dose induced the hypertension that killed her on the delivery table.

 No responsible modern obstetrician recommends natural delivery for a breech presentation.
 Kurihara notes this.
 The payoff: Naomi was the senior midwife at the clinic, with enough institutional authority to overrule the attending physician.